frozolotl/noak/README.md

 # Noak
-A library for reading and writing java bytecode as fast as possible.
+A library for reading and writing java bytecode fast.

 # Example
 ```rust